Our Goals & Achievements

 Schedule targeted outreach meetings in specific departments and certain positions (e.g., EVS, Pharmacy, Food and Nutrition, ITG, research support, CNAs, front-line workers) to find out how they’re doing and how we can help

-Working on issues that matter to our members
+Working on issues that matter to the members!

-Focus on topics and initiatives for the betterment of all members, not personal priorities or pet projects
+Focus on topics and initiatives for the betterment of all members, including Appendix A issues while we are bargaining changes to that section

 Ensure that education/training programs, scholarships, and leadership opportunities are shared more widely